 A perfect match!
-A perennial that strongly produces high quality nectar … and a Danaus plexxipus who needs that high energy jet fuel to power its flight from these Phipps Conservatory Outdoor Gardens to West Virginia, then Kentucky, on to Tennessee… Mississippi or Louisiana.
-Powered by a total of 1,000,000 full wing movements?
+Here’s a perennial that strongly produces high quality nectar paired with a Danaus plexxipus who needs that high energy jet fuel to power its flight from Phipps Conservatory Outdoor Gardens to West Virginia, then Kentucky, onto Tennessee, Mississippi or Louisiana.
+This monarch’s flight will be powered by a total of 1,000,000 full wing movements.’

 Royal she is here, with a ‘cape’ of rich orangeish red accompanied by borders and expanses expensively decorated with patterns of whites and oranges with full black hems.

 Taken yesterday?
 Nope.
 September 22, 2010.
 The dramatic absence of Monarchs this year has startled those of us who keep a keen eye on butterflies.

 - Logging threatens Monarch butterflies in Mexico (sfgate.com)